Emperor Sutoku: Events of Sutoku's life

-In 1151, Sutoku ordered Waka imperial anthology Shika Wakashū.
+In 1151, Sutoku ordered an imperial waka anthology, Shika Wakashū.

-In 1156, after being defeated by forces loyal to Emperor Go-Shirakawa in the Hōgen Rebellion, he was exiled to Sanuki Province (modern-day Kagawa prefecture on the island of Shikoku).
+In 1156, after being defeated by forces loyal to Emperor Go-Shirakawa in the Hōgen rebellion, he was exiled to Sanuki Province (modern-day Kagawa prefecture on the island of Shikoku).

 Emperor Sutoku's reign lasted for 19 years: 2 years in the nengō Tenji, 5 years in Daiji, 1 year in Tenshō, 3 years in Chōshō, 6 years in Hōen, and 1 year in Eiji.

-Memorial Shinto shrine and mausoleum honoring Emperor Sutoku.
+Mausolem (陵, misasagi) honoring Emperor Sutoku.

 The site of Sutoku's grave is settled.
-This emperor is traditionally venerated at a memorial Shinto shrine (misasagi) in Sakaide, Kagawa.
-He was also enshrined (or sealed away ...) in Shiramine Shrine in Kyoto and Kotohira-gū in Kagawa Prefecture.
-The former is also associated with the god of football, worshipped by Kuge clan Asukai in times of yore, while the latter enshrined Ō-mono-nushi-no-mikoto, a god known to have restored harmony in Yamato (or blackmailed Emperor Sujin ...) in exchange for worship and nepotism.
+This emperor is traditionally venerated at a mausoleum (陵, misasagi) in Sakaide, Kagawa.
+He was also enshrined in Shiramine Shrine in Kyoto and Kotohira-gū in Kagawa Prefecture.
+The former is also associated with the god of kemari ('football') worshipped by the kuge-rank Asukai family in times of yore, while the latter enshrined Ōmononushi, a god known to have restored harmony in the Yamato Kingdom (or blackmailed Emperor Sujin) in exchange for worship and nepotism.

 The Imperial Household Agency designates this location as Sutoku's mausoleum.
 It is formally named Shiramine no misasagi.

 Kugyō

-Kugyō (公卿) is a collective term for the very few most powerful men attached to the court of the Emperor of Japan in pre-Meiji eras.
+Kugyō (公卿) is a collective term for the very few most powerful men attached to the imperial court.

 In general, this elite group included only three to four men at a time.
-These were hereditary courtiers whose experience and background would have brought them to the pinnacle of a life's career.
+These were hereditary courtiers whose experience and background would have brought them to the pinnacle of their careers.
 During Sutoku's reign, this apex of the Daijō-kan included: